adibfara/ListGen/README.md

 - `@Arrayed` generates `arrayOf`
 - `@Mapped` generates `mapOf`

-All annotations require a name and `@Mapped` requires a key.
+All annotations require a name but the `@Mapped` also requires a key.

 Let's see it in action: